lenis0012/Translations/README.md

 # Translations for [LoginSecurity](https://github.com/lenis0012/LoginSecurity-2)

-## Hello, these are existing translations for LoginSecurity!
-If you'd like to add a language, please see the "[Contributing wiki page](https://github.com/lenis0012/Translations/wiki/Contribute)"!
+## If you'd like to add a language, please see the "[Contributing wiki page](https://github.com/lenis0012/Translations/wiki/Contribute)"!
 Thanks!

 ### Existing translations for LoginSecurity:

-English (USA) en_us.json (Contributed by lenis0012 and Plazmaz)
+English (US) en_us.json (Contributed by lenis0012 and Plazmaz)

 Bulgarian (Bulgaria) bg_bg.json (Contributed by dianakiev)